ErockMahan1/SpringBoardProjects/CAPSTONE - EducationSpending/README.md

 ## Overview

 This project explores the relationship between school funding and academic performance, focusing on whether increased spending per student correlates with improved graduation rates.
-The study provides data-driven insights and actionable recommendations for policymakers, especially in states like Idaho where education budgets are under review.
+The intend of this study is to provide data-driven insights and actionable recommendations for policymakers and inform voters, especially in states like Idaho where education budgets are under review.

 ---

 ## Background & Motivation

 School funding is a critical and contentious issue in the United States.
-Despite frequent claims linking funding to student outcomes, empirical evidence is often lacking.
+Any discussion about potentially lowered school budgets is shouted down as irresponsible, as it will necessarily lead to lower academic performance.
 This analysis aims to clarify:

+- **Primary Question:**
-- **Primary Question:** Does increased school spending directly correlate with improved academic performance (specifically, graduation rates)?
+  - Does increased school spending directly correlate with improved academic performance (specifically, graduation rates)?
-- **Secondary Questions:**
+- **Secondary Question:**
   - Which states outperform or underperform relative to their funding levels?
-  - What can be learned from states at both extremes?

 ---

 ## Research Objectives

+- Evaluate the correlation between per-student funding and graduation rates across states.
 - Provide evidence-based recommendations for funding allocation.
 - Identify high-impact investment areas to maximize student success.
-- Evaluate the correlation between per-student funding and graduation rates across states.

 ---

 ## Methodology